Bark App Review

 Screenshot: SafeWise

-The Bark phone app (Bark Premium) starts at $14.99 a month.
-If you don't need access to Bark's full monitoring power, you can choose the $5.99-a-month option (Bark Jr.).
+The Bark phone app (Bark Premium) starts at $14.99 per month.
+If you don't need access to Bark's full monitoring power, you can choose the $5.99-per-month option (Bark Jr.).

-Paying for an entire year upfront saves you a bit of money in the long run, since Bark Premium costs about $100/yr and Bark Jr. costs around $50/yr.
+Paying for an entire year upfront saves you a bit of money in the long run, since Bark Premium costs about $100 per year and Bark Jr. costs around $50 per year.

-You automatically get a seven-day trial period to take Bark for a spin, but you do have to put in your payment information first.
-Cancel any time in your app subscription settings.
+You automatically get a seven-day trial period to try Bark, but you do have to enter your payment information first.
+You can cancel at any time in your app subscription settings.

 What is Bark Jr. versus Bark Premium?